 Finding items in our libraries:

-If you're looking for books on a topic, use the default search in HOLLIS, which is a keyword search:
+If you're looking for books and articles on a topic, use the default search in HOLLIS, which is a keyword search:

 For books not currently available at Harvard, you can request them through Borrow Direct.
 If one of the libraries in this network has the item, you should receive it within 4 days.